Law: Meaning, Definition and its Kinds

 8. Civil Law:

-The words “civil law” owe their origin to the Romans who described it as applicable to their own citizens as jus civile, as distinguished from jus gentium which applied to foreigners.
+The words “civil law” owe their origin to the Romans who described it as applicable to their citizens as jus civile, as distinguished from jus gentium which applied to foreigners.
 In jurisprudence, civil law means laws of the land as are enforced by the courts.

 In conclusion, the definition of Law is that it is the body of principles that are recognized and enforced by the State for the administration of Justice.
 It is difficult to give it a comprehensive and perfect definition.
 As it is a social science that grows and develops with the growth and development of society.